Research shows that having a business plan positively correlates with obtaining business growth, acquiring investment capital, and securing loans.

 Being an entrepreneur comes with a slew of difficulties, professionally and personally.
 Having a community that can help you feel less alone would help.
 With startup.com’s public blog and forums, you can connect with like-minded individuals and experts to find support as well as knowledge.

 Saying that their learning resources are extensive is an understatement.
 It probably has everything you’ll need to learn.
 It has many self-guided courses, over 650 expert masterclass videos, and more than 1,000 how-to guides.
 Playbooks and formats for every industry are also available for your use to help guide you forward.

 They also have a podcast where you get to hear from experts or individuals such as yourself.

-BizPlan also has progress tracking and integrations that allow you to import and manage your financials with Quickbooks, Xero, or others.
+BizPlan offers progress tracking and integrations that allow you to import and manage your finances with Quickbooks, Xero, or others.
 Customer support is available through a ticket system, email, live chat, or call during business hours.

 A subscription to BizPlan gives you access to all of startup.com’s tools.
 You’ll also get to manage unlimited business plans and have unlimited collaborators.